SentryPeer/SentryPeer/index.md

 [sqlitebrowser exploring the sentrypeer.db](./screenshots/SentryPeer-sqlitebrowser.png)

+### WebHook

+There is a WebHook to POST a [JSON Log Format](#json-log-format) payload to [SentryPeerHQ](https://github.com/SentryPeer/SentryPeer_HQ) or your own WebHook endpoint.
+The WebHook is **not** enabled by default.
+You can configure the WebHook URL via `-w` or set the `SENTRYPEER_WEBHOOK_URL` env variable.

 ### RESTful API

-The RESTful API is almost complete and the web UI is coming soon.
-Please click the Watch button to be notified when they are ready and hit Like to follow the development :-)
+The RESTful API is complete for the current use cases.
+Please click the Watch button to be notified when more things come out :-)

 #### Endpoint /health-check